Keyboard shortcuts

 Commit from a story map

-Committing a story candidate from a story map into the registry is handled by the /story-committer skill (from the discovery-facilitator plugin), rather than a CLI command.
+Committing a story candidate from a story map into the registry is handled by the /story-commit skill (from the discovery-facilitator plugin), rather than a CLI command.
 Given the story map and the candidate, it creates stories/{story-key}.md first and then writes the same key back to the matching candidate in the story map.

 Story detail page